ghewgill/ljdump/README.txt

 This program reads the journal entries from a livejournal (or compatible) blog site and archives them in a subdirectory named after the journal name.

+The simplest way to run this is to execute the ljdump.py script with Python.
+Depending on your OS, you may be able to double-click the ljdump.py script directly, or you may need to open a Terminal/Command Prompt window to run it.
+Either way, it will prompt you for your Livejournal username and password, then download all your journal entries, comments, and userpics.

+If you want to save your username and password so you don't have to type it every time you run ljdump, you can save it in the configuration file.

 The configuration is read from "ljdump.config".
 A sample configuration is provided in "ljdump.config.sample", which should be copied and then edited.
 The configuration settings are: